-12.1 Vulnerable children & Children with SEN or disabilities
+12. Vulnerable children & Children with SEN or disabilities

-- 1. Children may be vulnerable because, for example, they have additional or Special Educational Needs, are Looked After, have experienced or are experiencing a form of neglect or abuse.
+- 1. Children may be vulnerable because, for example, they have additional or Special Educational Needs, are Looked After Children (LAC) have experienced or are experiencing a form of neglect or abuse.
 We will seek to provide such children with the necessary support and to build their self-esteem and confidence. - 2.
 Staff in contact with such children will be made appropriately aware of the child's needs and circumstances in order to maximise the effectiveness of support. - 3.
 Staff are reminded that Children with SEN, disabilities, communication or behaviour problems are at greater risk of abuse, neglect and bullying than other children.
 They may not be identified as being at risk of harm as indicators of possible abuse such as behaviour, mood, and injury may be assumed to be related to disability or SEN rather than possible abuse, neglect or bullying and communication of abuse may be difficult.
 Staff specifically supporting such children and other staff will be alert to these factors. - 4.
-The Designated Teacher supporting Looked After Children will liaise with the DSL and staff involved with Looked After Children to support the child and ensure that the needs indentified in the child's Personal Education Plan are supported by staff involved with the child. - 5.
-Safeguarding implications will be considered when individual support plans are reviewed in the case of children who require, for example, medication, some form of intimate care, and help with changing or physical support or physical intervention. - 6.
-If a child, who is the subject of a Child Protection Plan, or is otherwise open to the CST, does not attend school without a verified valid reason, the DSL will contact the assigned social worker or CST duty desk if unavailable.
+The Designated Teacher who supports and promotes the educational achievement of Looked After Children(LAC) and previously LAC, will liaise with the DSL and staff involved with the child to ensure that support is provided and ensure that the needs indentified in the child's Personal Education Plan are supported by staff involved with the child. - 5.
+Safeguarding implications will be considered when individual support plans are reviewed in the case of children who require, for example, medication, some form of intimate care, and help with changing or physical support or physical intervention.

-7. If a child not open to CSC that the school has concerns about, does not attend school the school will contact: EHaSH, the EWS and / or the police depending on the circumstances.
+- 6. If a child, who is the subject of a Child Protection Plan, or is otherwise open to the CST, does not attend school without a verified valid reason, the DSL will contact the assigned social worker or CST duty desk if unavailable. - 7.
+If a child not open to CSC that the school has concerns about, does not attend school the school will contact: EHaSH, the EWS and / or the police depending on the circumstances.

-12.2 Peer on Peer abuse and harassment
+13 Peer on Peer abuse, sexual violence and harassment

-It is important for all staff to be aware that children are capable of abusing their peers and that any allegations, disclosures or concerns about such behaviour are treated as potential abuse and referred to the DSL.
+All staff are aware that children are capable of abusing their peers and that any allegations, disclosures or concerns about such behaviour are treated as potential abuse and referred to the DSL.
 This includes incidents or behaviours that may have occurred outside of the school that staff become aware of.

-Peer on peer abuse can take the same forms as adult on child abuse and include online behaviour such as sexting and bullying in addition to sexual or physical abuse and emotional abuse in forms such as homophobic, disability hate, racist and other discriminatory behaviour.
+Peer on peer abuse can take the same forms as adult on child abuse and include online behaviour such as sexting and bullying in addition to sexual or physical abuse and emotional abuse in forms such as homophobic, transphobic, disability hate, racist and other discriminatory behaviour.

-It is important that staff do not regard behaviour such as pupils suffering sexual touching as 'part of growing up' or verbal abuse or harassment as 'banter'.
+It is important that staff do not regard behaviour such as pupils suffering sexual touching as 'part of growing up' or verbal abuse or harassment as 'banter' and are aware of the guidance in KCSIE18 Annex A & Part 5.